Importance of being active

 Skis are available commercially and many have been added to recreation programs in many communities across the country.

 Water ski tournaments for skiers with mobility limitations include slalom, tricks and jumping events.
-Competitions are organized by the USA Adaptive Water Ski and Wake Sports, which promotes the recreational aspects of the sport with clinics, teaching materials, equipment development and a network of water ski resources.
+Competitions are organized by the Water Skiers with Disabilities Association (WSDA), a division of USA Water Ski, the national governing body for the sport in the United States.
+WSDA promotes the recreational aspects of the sport with clinics, teaching materials, equipment development and by way of a network of water ski resources.

-Wheelchair bodybuilding has clear fitness benefits.
-It has come a long way, with numerous competitions across the U.S. and internationally, even sporting a professional division.
-Check out the International Federation of Body Builders and powerlifting under the Paralympics section at Team USA.
+Wheelchair bodybuilding has come a long way with numerous competitions across the U.S., and internationally, even sporting a professional division.
+Check out the International Federation of Body Builders.